 Abortion Pill Reversal Information

-Have you taken the first dose of the ABORTION PILL, MIFEPRISTONE (Mifeprex or RU-486) and are now having second thoughts about your decision.
-IT MAY NOT BE TOO LATE.
+Have you taken the first dose of the ABORTION PILL, MIFEPRISTONE (Mifeprex or RU-486) and are now having second thoughts about your decision?

 The prospect of surgery, regardless of what type, can be a frightening idea.
 However, if you’re not a candidate for a medical abortion or if the medical abortion fails, a surgical abortion can be necessary.
 As the name implies, a surgical abortion is a surgical procedure ending a pregnancy by emptying the uterus (or womb) using surgical instruments.
 There are different types of surgical procedures and different methods (depending on how far along you are), all of which we can help you understand so you can make an informed decision.